OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Considered one of Portugal’s most beautiful towns, Sintra is a UNESCO destination that everyone should visit at least once in their lifetime.
-Close enough to Lisbon for a short break, a weekend visit is ideal.
-Explore the lush mountains and wander the winding network of romantic streets, stopping to sample delicious pastries and peruse traditional souvenir shops.
-Booking with one of the seven best hotels in Sintra will add to the experience.
+Sintra, considered one of the most beautiful towns in Portugal, is a Unesco destination close enough to Lisbon for an exhilarating short break.
+Explore the lush mountains and wander the romantic streets, stopping to sample delicious pastries and peruse traditional souvenir shops.
+Enhance your experience by booking one of the best hotels in Sintra, ranging from spa resorts to art deco houses.

-The self-proclaimed oldest hotel in Portugal and Spain, Lawrence’s Hotel is an ideal choice for history lovers.
-Literature buffs will also appreciate the fact that Hotel Lawrence hosted famous authors, such as British poet Lord Byron and the Portuguese writer Eça de Queirós.
-Now a five-star accommodation, it boasts 16 antique-enhanced guest rooms, a terrace, restaurant and bar.
-Lawrence’s Hotel is also family friendly and provides childcare services.
+The self-proclaimed oldest hotel in Portugal and Spain, Lawrence’s is an ideal choice for history lovers.
+Literature buffs will also appreciate the fact that it has hosted famous authors, such as British poet Lord Byron and the Portuguese writer José Maria Eça de Queirós.
+Now a five-star accommodation, it has 16 antique-enhanced guest rooms, a terrace, a restaurant and a bar.
+It’s also family-friendly, providing childcare services.

-Charming, classic, modern and tranquil all perfectly describe The Beister Charm House; a country house dating back to the late 19th century with seven guest rooms, a garden, reading room and picnic area.
-A peaceful retreat in an already idyllic setting, it’s a romantic escape for anyone wanting to fall off the grid or just get a peaceful night’s rest.
+Charming, classic, modern and tranquil are all words to perfectly describe the Beister Charm House, a country retreat dating back to the late 19th century, with seven guest rooms, a garden, a reading room and a picnic area.
+A peaceful escape in an already idyllic setting, the house is a romantic escape for anyone wanting to fall off the grid or just get a peaceful night’s rest.
 Even better, it’s close to many of Sintra’s must-see landmarks.
 An extra perk is the breakfast buffet included in the price.

 In a town filled with palaces, it seems fitting to spend a night in a palace estate.
 The five-star Tivoli Palácio de Seteais was the home of Portugal’s Dutch Consul in the 18th century.
-Passing through the hands of Portuguese nobility before becoming a swoon-worthy hotel in 1955, it has attracted a number of famous guests over the years, including Agatha Christie, Johnny Depp and Mick Jagger.
-In addition to 30 elegant guest rooms, the hotel houses a spa center, gourmet restaurant and regal bar area.
+Passing through the hands of Portuguese nobility before becoming a swoon-worthy hotel in 1955, it has attracted a number of famous guests over the years, including Agatha Christie and Mick Jagger.
+In addition to 30 elegant guest rooms, the hotel houses a spa, gourmet restaurant and regal bar area.